Agoric/agoric-sdk/packages/governance/README.md

 of a BallotCounter so everyone can see how ballots will be counted.

-Registrars have a public method to get from the ballot handle to a ballot. ballots include the ballotSpec, the BallotCounter instance and closingRule.
+Registrars have a public method to get from the ballot handle to a ballot.
+Ballots include the ballotSpec, the BallotCounter instance and closingRule.
 For contract governance, the question specifies the governed contract instance, the parameter to be changed, and the proposed new value.